Funded by Senate Bill 1407

 What delays might this project face?

-The AOC and the County of Los Angeles have been working toward a joint agreement that would enable the County to co-locate certain of its court-related functions in this facility and several other courthouse projects the AOC is undertaking in Los Angeles.
+The Judicial Council and the County of Los Angeles have been working toward a joint agreement that would enable the County to co-locate certain of its court-related functions in this facility and several other courthouse projects the Judicial Council is undertaking in Los Angeles.
 The agreement would involve a cost-sharing arrangement between the County and the State.
-The agreement will affect the overall space plan for this courthouse and others affected, so once negotiations are finalized, the AOC will need to submit a new scope, budget, and schedule for each project for review by the state legislative and executive branches.
-This process is likely to lengthen the overall timeline for this project, but the AOC believes the arrangement will ultimately benefit both the County and the public served by these courthouses.
+The agreement will affect the overall space plan for this courthouse and others affected, so once negotiations are finalized, the Judicial Council will need to submit a new scope, budget, and schedule for each project for review by the state legislative and executive branches.
+This process is likely to lengthen the overall timeline for this project, but the Judicial Council believes the arrangement will ultimately benefit both the County and the public served by these courthouses.

 Who is the architect for the project?